mab253/bigdata_spring24/symposium.md

 # 📑 part iii: final

+### 💥 please submit using [this form](https://airtable.com/appgQV4bSPRVdHEWt/shrDFCDzhSSIp7Kby)! by May 20th, 11:59pm

 As the final work in this class, you will be responsible for:

 - 1 short (7 min. max) follow-up presentation, in-person on the last day of class, 1 presentation per group (May 15th)